cepitacio/terraform-provider-haproxy/examples/README.md

 ## Examples Overview

-### 1. `example.tf` - Multi-Application Configuration
+### 1. `resources-example.tf` - Complete Working Configuration
-**Purpose**: Demonstrates using `for_each` to create multiple HAProxy stacks **What it includes**:
-- Multiple applications (web, api) using local variables
-- Dynamic server configuration
-- Basic health checks and load balancing
-- Data source usage for discovery

-### 2. `basic-stack.tf` - Simple Web Application
-**Purpose**: Shows a complete, simple HAProxy configuration **What it includes**:
+**Purpose**: Demonstrates a comprehensive HAProxy stack with all supported features **What it includes**:
-- Single stack with backend and frontend
+- Complete backend configuration with SSL, health checks, and rules
-- Servers nested under backend (new structure)
+- Frontend with multiple binds (HTTP, HTTPS, admin)
-- ACLs and HTTP request rules
+- ACLs, HTTP request/response rules, TCP request/response rules
-- Health checks and load balancing
+- HTTP checks and TCP checks
-- Multiple backend servers
-- Data source discovery and outputs
+- Working example based on real user configuration
+- Note about v3 TLS field issues

-### 3. `data-sources.tf` - Data Discovery Examples
+### 2. `data-sources.tf` - Data Discovery Examples
-**Purpose**: Demonstrates all available data sources **What it includes**:
+**Purpose**: Demonstrates how to query existing HAProxy configurations **What it includes**:
-- List data sources (all backends, frontends, etc.)
+- Data sources for all backends and frontends
-- Single item data sources (specific backend, ACL, etc.)
+- Single resource data sources (backend, frontend, bind, ACL, etc.)
-- Cross-referencing data between sources
+- Rule and check data sources with correct parent types
-- Local values and outputs using discovered data
+- Outputs showing how to use discovered data

-### 4. `advanced-configuration.tf` - Enterprise Features
-**Purpose**: Shows advanced HAProxy features and configurations **What it includes**:
-- SSL/TLS configuration with certificates
-- Multiple ACLs and complex rule chains
-- HTTP and TCP request/response rules
-- Advanced health checks
-- Session persistence with stick tables
-- Multiple environments using for_each
+- Based on actual resources from `resources-example.tf`

 ## Getting Started